-Similar but Different: Gap Assessment vs Risk Assessment
+Similar But Different: HIPAA Gap Assessment vs. Risk Assessment

 If you’ve heard the terms gap assessment and risk assessment used interchangeably before in privacy or security conversations, you are not alone.
 At Intraprise Health, we have found that there are quite a few misconceptions about these two approaches and how to differentiate between them.
 In this post, we’ll define the key characteristics of a gap assessment and risk assessment and debunk a few myths along the way.